Table of Contents

 Producing custom leggings at scale is not about sewing faster — it’s about systems.

-From my experience, brands fail at scale when they rely on manual checks, flexible patterns, or unstable fabric sourcing.
+From my experience, brands fail at scale when they rely on:

 What “Producing at Scale” Really Means